samsenko/stock-direction-prediction/README.md

 Based on this, I conclude that the model is clearly better than randomly guessing both at predicting upward and downward movement in stocks and across various time periods (including over only 1 week).
 Additionally, the model shows some evidence that it would consistently outperform slightly more sophisticated methods based on trend in moving average when predicting movements over short time periods (ie.
-1 week).
+1 week), although this evidence is not conclusive.
 Finally, it is not clear whether the model would consistently outperform these slightly more sophisticated models when predicting movements over longer time periods.

 ## Files in this Repository